MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-cloudera-generate-parcel.md

  -m | --distro-name [DISTRO]| Target Linux distribution for this parcel, one of: el6 el7 sles11 -l | --add-mml  | Add Microsoft ML to the Parcel regardless of the target system.
  -a | --accept-eula | Accept all end user license agreements.
- -d | --download-mro | Download microsoft r open for distribution to an offline system.
+ -d | --download-mro | Download Microsoft r open for distribution to an offline system.
  -s | --silent | Perform a silent, unattended install.
  -u | --unattended | Perform an unattended install.
  -n | --dry-run | Don't do anything, just show what would be done.